 John has worked on a wide variety of taxable and tax-exempt municipal financings.
 He served as the lead investment banker on the Lambeau Field, Brown County, Wisconsin Arena and Green Bay Convention Center financings, as well as the financings for the Milwaukee Public Schools – Neighborhood Schools Initiative.
 John has been involved with economic development matters for many municipal issuers, including the Redevelopment Authority of the city of Milwaukee, the Community Development Authority of the city of Madison and the Redevelopment Authority of the city of Green Bay.
 He also has extensive experience in financings for private colleges, technical colleges and universities, including financing the Al McGuire Center for Marquette University.
 Prior to joining Baird in 1987, John served as assistant city manager and director of finance for the city of Webster Groves, Missouri.

-Lisa has served Wisconsin school districts for more than 25 years, assisting with more than 3,000 school and municipal financing transactions.
-Her experience includes referendum planning, having been the lead financial consultant for over 150 Wisconsin school debt referenda.
+Lisa has served Wisconsin school districts for more than 25 years, assisting with nearly 2,000 school and municipal financing transactions.
+Her experience includes referendum planning, having been the lead financial consultant for over 170 Wisconsin school debt referenda.
 She has also developed customized building project financing plans, budget forecasting models, tax-credit bond analyses and refinancing applications.
 Actively involved in the financial impact analysis of consolidations, she has developed and implemented a school consolidation model used by more than 40 districts statewide in the past 10 years.
 In addition, Lisa has taught over 30 courses in school budget forecasting, and was an instructor on municipal finance at the University of Wisconsin-Green Bay and the University of Wisconsin-Whitewater.
 Lisa also served on the Muskego-Norway School District Board of Education.
 She is a graduate of the University of Wisconsin-Milwaukee where she earned an MBA degree and graduated with a BS degree in Finance.
-Lisa is licensed through the Financial Industry Regulatory Authority (FINRA) as a Municipal Securities Representative (Series 52).

 Since joining Baird in 2000, Mike has assisted many school districts with successful debt referendums totaling more than $250 million.
 With his experience as an assistant superintendent, Mike is uniquely qualified to support the financial service functions related to the business services office.
 He served as a commissioner of the Wisconsin School District Liquid Asset Fund, was an active member of the American Association of School Business Officials, chaired the Nominating Committee of the Wisconsin Association of School Business Officials and was a member of the School Administrators Alliance's School Finance Project Team.

-After a 31-year career in municipal government finance, Brian works with all levels of local units of governments.
-He began his government finance career with the city of Green Bay in 1979 and became the city's assistant finance director in 1986.
-He held that position for 13 years until accepting the finance director/treasurer position with the city of Manitowoc.
-Brian holds an honorary membership with the Wisconsin Government Finance Officers Association and a lifetime membership with the Municipal Treasurer’s Association of Wisconsin.
+Brian joined Baird in April of 2010 after a 31 year career in municipal government finance.
+He began his government finance career with the City of Green Bay in February of 1979 as a Senior Accountant.
+In July of 1986 he became the Assistant Finance Director for the City of Green Bay and held that position for 13 years until accepting the Finance Director/Treasurer position with the City of Manitowoc in 1999 and holding that position until the completion of his government career in April 2010.
+Brian holds an honorary membership with the Wisconsin Government Finance Officers Association, and a lifetime membership with the Municipal Treasurer’s Association of Wisconsin.